Upsilon1 Hydrae

-Upsilon1 Hydrae (υ1 Hydrae, abbreviated Ups1 Hya, υ1 Hya), also named Zhang, is a yellow-hued star in the constellation of Hydra.
+Upsilon1 Hydrae, also named Zhang, is a yellow-hued star in the constellation of Hydra.
 It is visible to the naked eye, having an apparent visual magnitude of 4.12.
 Based upon an annual parallax shift of 12.36 mas as seen from Earth, it is located about 264 light-years from the Sun.
 The star is moving closer to the Sun with a radial velocity of −14.34 km/s.
 In 2005 it was announced that it had a substellar companion.

 Nomenclature

-υ1 Hydrae (Latinised to Upsilon1 Hydrae) is the star's Bayer designation.
+υ1 Hydrae (Latinised to Upsilon1 Hydrae, abbreviated Ups1 Hya, υ1 Hya) is the star's Bayer designation.

 In Chinese, 張宿 (Zhāng Sù), meaning Extended Net, refers to an asterism consisting of Upsilon1 Hydrae, Lambda Hydrae, Mu Hydrae, HD 87344, Kappa Hydrae and Phi1 Hydrae.
 Consequently, Upsilon1 Hydrae itself is known as 張宿一 (Zhāng Sù yī), "the First Star of Extended Net".
 In 2016, the International Astronomical Union (IAU) organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Zhang for this star on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.